Specifix5/whatsapp-pancake/README.md

 # Whatsapp Pancake Bot
 Utility & Reminder Whatsapp Bot made in WWeb.JS

+**update 2025/07/29:** can't be arsed to update the messy code so i just did whatever it takes to get it working again, if you're planning to use this in production, please only take this as a reference.

 ### Commands
 Type `!help` to your Whatsapp Bot for commands.